 Chef Cybille St. Aude’s multi-course Haitian menu for our A NIGHT IN pop-up series meshed folklore with fine dining for an unforgettable culinary journey.

 Photo Cred: Chef Cybille St. Aude

-Following our first course, Chef Cybille served Kabrit ak Vivres Alimentaire, a goat dish with ground provisions.
-Naming her dish “Vivres Alimentaire,” which translates to “life” in Creole, the dish provided us energy and fortification.
+For the main course, Chef Cybille served Kabrit ak Vivres Alimentaire, a delicious goat skewer with ground provisions.
 Chef Cybille used a four-tiered cooking technique involving smoking, broiling, braising, and grilling to create a delicate blend of flavors

 Chef Cybille’s meals are motivated by her efforts to share food stories of her heritage.
 Preserving her familial memories while adding her creative spin on tradition, she is inspired to dedicate her career to telling the story of Haitian culture through the culinary arts.

 Explore our virtual and in-person cooking classes, mixology experiences and more — all hosted by Black chefs and culinary creators.